Today, we dive into a campaign that will likely be discussed and laughed about for many years.

 #1.
 “A new generation of Jaguar owners”

-Jaguar appealed mostly to older generations.
+Jaguar mainly appealed to older generations.

 So they ask themselves, how can we engage a younger audience?